qiskit-community/qiskit-ignis/README.md

 `pip install qiskit-ignis[visualization]`.
 If you're going to use a cvx fitter for running tomogography you'll need to install cvxpy.
 You can do this with `pip install cvxpy` or when you install install ignis with `pip install qiskit-ignis[cvx]`.
-If you want to install both when you install ignis you can run `pip install qiskit-ignis[visualization,cvx]`.
+When performing expectation value measurement error mitigation using the CTMP method performance can be improved using just-in-time compiling if Numbda is installed.
+You can do this with `pip install numba` or when you install install ignis with `pip install qiskit-ignis[jit]`.
+If you want to install all extra requirements when you install ignis you can run `pip install qiskit-ignis[visualization,cvx,jit]`.

 ## Creating your first quantum experiment with Qiskit Ignis
 Now that you have Qiskit Ignis installed, you can start creating experiments, to reveal information about the device quality.
 Here is a basic example: